Graduate Degree Programs & Requirements

 All students must demonstrate proficiency in English.

-If English is not the student's native language, he or she must pass an oral English proficiency exam with a grade of "3" or better.
-If the student does not score a "3" the first time he or she takes the exam, the director of the English Language Program at the International Office will recommend taking one or more classes to improve reading, writing, pronunciation, listening or speaking skills.
+If English is not the student's native language, they must pass an oral English proficiency exam with a grade of 3 or better.
+If the student does not score a 3 the first time they take the exam, the Director of the English Language Program through Continuing and Professional Studies (CAPS) will recommend taking one or more classes to improve reading, writing, pronunciation, listening or speaking skills.
 After the recommended classes have been completed, the student is required to retake the English proficiency exam.
-Once the student has demonstrated the ability to handle teaching a class (by scoring a "3" or better on the exam), he or she will qualify for Assistant to the Instructor or Course Instructor duties.
+Once the student has demonstrated the ability to handle teaching a class (by scoring a 3 or better on the exam), they will qualify for Assistant to the Instructor or Course Instructor duties.

 Qualifying Examinations and Candidacy Requirements